This program is offered at Clark State's Beavercreek and Springfield - Leffel Lane locations.

 - Setup, install, configure, and troubleshoot hardware/software for desktop computer systems.

 - Install, configure, manage, and maintain network-based voice, audio, and video technologies.

 - Install, configure, manage, and maintain network infrastructure equipment and software.

 - Demonstrate knowledge of computer and network security terms and concepts.

-- Implement, configure, and troubleshoot network security software.
+- Implement, configure, and troubleshoot network security software and hardware.

 - Design secure computer and network infrastructures.

 Students should possess mathematical skills and should be comfortable using technology.
 Students who do not possess basic computer and technology skills should take one or more of the following courses to improve their skill level in basic technology use: ITS 0800, ITS 0810, ITS 1105, ITS 1210.
 Students who have not completed a full sequence of high school mathematics may need to complete a series of college preparatory math classes.

 This program is available during the day and evening.
 Contact your academic advisor about an evening curriculum guide.
 Some classes may be offered on Saturdays but the entire degree cannot be completed on weekends.

 Embedded Certificate This degree program contains one or more embedded certificates which will automatically be awarded if the certificate requirements are met unless the student contacts Records and Registration and indicates he/she does not wish to have the certificate credential awarded.
 (Effective Spring Semester 2017)